 Both man-made cortisone and cortisol produced in the body are types of glucocorticosteroids.
 The terms glucocorticosteroids, corticosteroids, cortisone, and cortisol may be used interchangeably.

-Cortisone is a synthetic version of cortisol, a steroid produced by the body’s adrenal glands.
+- Cortisol is produced by the body’s adrenal glands.
 In large quantities, cortisol suppresses the immune system's inflammatory and allergic responses.